Thrive gives loans to students based on summer internships and job offers – TechCrunch

 “Our biggest expense is the ability to fund loans, and we are not funding loans through equity money,” Rao said.
 “At the end of the day, it’s like a software business, our biggest cost is the cost of goods, which is capital, and someone else is funding the capital.”

 Not needing more venture capital might be especially helpful as we enter a time of economic uncertainty due to COVID-19.
-Unlike other fintech companies, which have had to harshen their underwriting standards to prepare for risk due to the uncertain economy, Rao tells TechCrunch that Thrive will not change how willing they are to write loans.
+Unlike other fintech companies, which have had to tighten their underwriting standards to prepare for risk due to the uncertain economy, Rao tells TechCrunch that Thrive will not change how willing they are to write loans.

 Some tech internships have been canceled due to COVID-19, he noted, and if students have had an offer rescinded, Thrive “updates the payment plan accordingly.”